blessontomjoseph/multi-turn-chatbot/README.md

 ## Training and Inference

 The training process involves pre-processing the datasets using the tokenizer associated to the LLM and fine-tuning the selected LLM on the multiturn chatbot task.
 After training, the model is checkpointed into Hugging Face Hub for easy access and sharing.
+[Trained model checkpoint](https://huggingface.co/theothertom/gpt_neo_extended_retrain/tree/main)

 During inference, the chatbot takes a certain amount of conversation history as input to maintain context for a limited number of chat turns.
 This ensures that the chatbot provides more relevant and coherent responses.